Reputation (album): Background

-Taylor Swift marketеd 1989, her fifth studio album, as her first "official pop album" that abandoned the country music stylings she had been known for.
-Released on October 27, 2014, the album has a synth-pop production characterized by dense synthesizers, programmed drum machines, and electronically manipulated vocals.
-1989s huge commercial success turned Swift into a pop icon; it spent 11 weeks at number one and a full year in the top 10 on the Billboard 200, and three of its singles reached number one on the Billboard Hot 100.
+The American singer-songwriter Taylor Swift transformed her artistic identity from country music to pop music with her fifth studio album, the synth-pop record 1989.
+Released in October 2014, 1989 attained a commercial success that turned Swift into a pop icon—it spent a full year in the top 10 of the United States Billboard 200 chart, and five singles peaked in the top 10 of the United States Billboard Hot 100 chart and received heavy rotation on radio for over a year and a half.

-The controversies that Swift experienced in 2015 and 2016 inspired Reputation.

-Swift's heightened fame was accompanied by increasing media scrutiny; British GQ wrote that she became "a lightning rod for accelerating cultural anxieties about race, gender and privilege".
-During promotion of 1989, Swift proclaimed her feminist identity and appeared in public with a "squad" of female celebrity friends including fashion models, actresses, and singers, which critics took issues with as an elitist group that diminished her relatability.
-Her romantic relationships with the Scottish DJ Calvin Harris and the English actor Tom Hiddleston were publicized in tabloid media, as was her feud with the rapper Kanye West and the media personality Kim Kardashian over West's song "Famous", in which he claims he made Swift a success ("I made that bitch famous").
-Although Swift said she never consented to the lyric, Kardashian released a phone recording in which Swift consented to another portion of the song.
-The phone call was revealed to have been purposely edited after the transcript leaked in 2020.
+Swift's heightened fame was accompanied by increasing media scrutiny and controversies in 2015–2016 that blemished her "America's Sweetheart" image.
+Critics accused her feminist identity and "squad" of female celebrity friends including fashion models, actresses, and singers, as being elitist; her romantic relationships with Calvin Harris and Tom Hiddleston as publicity stunts; and her political neutrality as an alignment with the alt-right movement.
+Her feud with the rapper Kanye West and the media personality Kim Kardashian over West's song "Famous", in which he claims he made Swift a success ("I made that bitch famous"), was the culmination point.
+Swift said she never consented to the lyric, but Kardashian released a phone recording in which Swift consented to another portion of the song.

-The incidents, especially West–Kardashian controversy, turned Swift's media image into that of a fake and calculating woman, as opposed to an authentic and down-to-earth "America's Sweetheart" image that she had carefully created.
-Swift became a subject of an "IsOverParty" hashtag on Twitter, where her detractors denounced her as a "snake", influenced by Kardashian.
+Although the phone call was later revealed to have been purposely edited after the transcript leaked in 2020, the incident turned Swift's media image into that of a fake and calculating woman.
+Swift became a subject of an "IsOverParty" hashtag on Twitter, where her detractors denounced her as a "snake".
 Her publicity was so negative that her victory in a sexual assault trial had minimal impact in improving her image, despite it being part of a wider, ongoing public debate about sexual misconduct in the entertainment industry.
-Swift withdrew from social media and press interviews despite a large following and went into a hiatus because she felt "people might need a break from [her]".
+Swift withdrew from social media and press interviews despite a large following and went into a hiatus in 2016–2017, believing that "people might need a break from [her]".